Amber’s Infused Water Recipes

 I say “rare” proposition because I rarely offer to buy her a sweet treat when we are out for two reasons: One, the portion size of many sweet treats are gigantic, and secondly the price.
 She excitedly chose cotton candy, which only came in one size-giant.
 I told her she could have half of the bag and save the other half for another day.
 By the time we got to the car she’d eaten about half of her piece for the day and to my pleasure said, “I’ve had enough.
 I’ll save the rest for another day too”.
 I had a very proud parent moment right then; the reason being I don’t offer her large sweet treats, sweet beverages or juice often.
 She eats a Halloween sized candy for a special treat sometimes and otherwise eats fresh fruits and drinks water, so to have something like a large piece of cotton candy is too sweet for her.
 Don’t get me wrong, she will eat candy at just about any chance she gets, but moderation with regard to sweet treats has been engrained in her, and too much is too sweet for her.

 Instead of having juice sugar-sweetened beverages Rylee only drinks milk and water.
 We do make infused water often, which eliminates “water boredom” and is a fun activity for both of us.
 It’s also extremely refreshing during these hot summer months.
 You can use whatever types of fruits and herbs you like, and here are some recipes for the really yummy ones.
-These are great for kids to help assemble because many of the herbs can just be washed and torn, and for an older child fruits like watermelon and strawberries can easily be cut with a butter knife so they can develop cooking skills at the same time.
+These are great for kids to help assemble because many of the herbs can just be washed and torn, and for older child fruit like watermelon and strawberries can easily be cut with a butter knife so they can develop cooking skills at the same time.
 The finished product will be refreshing, delicious, beautiful, and low in sugar.